 the delivery of different, better and more affordable services.

-The panel will produce an interim report for the State Government in August and a final report in October 2017.
-The final report will be published following consideration by the State Government.
+The panel produced an interim report for the State Government in August and will present a final report in October 2017.

 Public Sector Renewal

 The Service Priority Review is one of several measures by the State Government to drive significant reform and cultural change across the public sector.
 The wide-ranging

 Public Sector Renewal aims to create a high-performing and collaborative sector that delivers better services to the Western Australian community.

 Other renewal measures are: Machinery of Government changes; CEO Working Groups; Special Inquiry into Government Programs and Projects; and Sustainable Health Review.
 A number of these initiatives are occurring at the same time.

 For more information about the Service Priority Review, contact the review secretariat at email@example.com or phone (08) 6552 5444.

 Release of the Service Priority Review interim report, August 2017